Kids grow up so fast these days.

 The Game Toshokan service was a precursor to the Sega Channel, and allowed Japanese Mega Drive owners the chance to play and download free games exclusive to the service – as long as you had a Sega-licensed Mega Modem and a special cartridge plugged into the Genesis.

 The service itself was unbelievably forward-thinking for 1991, but the 16-bit Teddy Boy Blues leaves much to be desired.
 The graphics have been upgraded to Mega levels of quality, and some of the level design and characters have changed completely.
 The music, however, has been replaced with… nothing; only the sound effects remain.
-Isolated sound effects aren’t always a bad thing: grimy, metallic noises are some of the Mega Drive’s bread and butter.
+Isolated sound effects aren’t always a bad thing.
+After all, grimy, metallic noises are some of the Mega Drive’s bread and butter.
 But for whatever reason, the fluffy dice that spits out enemies have been replaced by annoying alarm clocks.
 Every time the clock counts down a number, the alarm goes off and shatters my mind.

 Are the letters made of pizza?